shishirm18/V2X-InD-conflict-analysis/README.md

 ### Intersection Vehicle No.
 * Vehicle is making a left turn at the intersection without stopping
 * Pedestrian is crossing the street from behind the construction zone.

+### Result
+* Both Cooperative percetion and Intent sharing based CP outperforms the No cooperation case (With just sensors)